What’s New: Added note about implementing Centralized Web Authentication (CWA) on CUWN wireless controller platforms.

 Figure 21-9 Adding the Guest Controller to the Mobility Group

 NoteBoth the MAC address and the IP address of the management interface of the guest controller are needed in order to add it as a mobility group member.
-Both the MAC address and the IP address of the management interface of the guest controller are needed in order to add it as a mobility group member.

 Finally, a mobility anchor is created on the BYOD_Guest SSID which points to the IP address of the management interface of the guest controller.
 An example is shown in Figure 21-10.